kibaekkim/DSPopt.jl/examples/multistage/README.md

 We assume that overtime labor is a corrective measure that can be taken once the uncertainty is realized - therefore, the variable encoding overtime labor, $w$, is not included in the non-anticipativity constraints.

-The JuMP model can be found in "jump_test.jl", and the DSP model can be found in "three_stage.jl".
+The JuMP model can be found in "jump_test.jl", and the DSP model can be found in "three_stages.jl".